Combination Chemotherapy and Radiation Therapy in Treating Patients With Newly Diagnosed Rhabdomyosarcoma

 NOTE: *Individualized local control plan that deviates from protocol-mandated radiotherapy

-allowed for patients = 24 months of age.
+allowed for patients =< 24 months of age.

-- Up to 50 Years
+- Up to 49 Years

-patients = 10 years of age with paratesticular tumors and for patients < 10
+all patients >= 10 years of age with paratesticular tumors and for patients < 10

-years with clinically or radiographically involved lymph nodes
+years with clinically or radiographically involved lymph nodes (except when extensive

 - Regional lymph node sampling or sentinel lymph node procedure is required for